expo/expo/docs/sdk/constants.rst

 Constants
 =========

-System information that remains constant throughout the lifetime of the app.
+System information that remains constant throughout the lifetime of your app.

 .. attribute:: Exponent.Constants.sessionId

-   A string that is unique to the current session of the app.
+   A string that is unique to the current session of your app.
 It is different across apps and across multiple launches of the same app.

 .. attribute:: Exponent.Constants.exponentVersion